 Who Regulates Pest Control in Restaurants?

 Food operations are held to standards at federal and the state and local levels.
+These include:

 - The Food Code.
 At the highest level, the U.S. Food and Drug Administration sets standards for food safety in its regularly updated Food Code for all retail and food service sites (including grocery stores and food processing plants as well as restaurants).
 But the main purpose of the code is to create "a scientifically sound technical and legal basis" by which government inspectors can regulate retail and food service operations.
 So, according to the Food Code, restaurants and grocery stores must keep out insects, rodents, and other pests by routinely inspecting incoming shipments of food and supplies and inspecting the building and property for signs of pest presence.
 Additionally, the restaurants or retail are required to remove dead or trapped birds, insects, rodents and other pests.
 This is required whether the pests are purposefully trapped in control devices, through poison bait, etc. And it must be done often enough to prevent them from accumulating or decomposing—or attracting other pests.